Frameworks

 What to Do When They Say No

 Sometimes the answer is no. The client is private about their network.
 The timing is wrong.
-They did not have as good an experience as you thought.
+They didn't have as good an experience as you thought.

 When this happens:

-- Reflect.
-If multiple clients decline, the issue is likely in Step 1 — the delivery experience is not remarkable enough to make people want to refer.
+3. Reflect.
+If multiple clients decline, the issue is likely in Step 1 - the delivery experience isn't notable enough to make people want to refer.

 A “no” to a referral request is feedback.
 Use it.